jule-friedrich/Copenhagen_Bachelor-Thesis_Friedrich/README.md

 ## Data sets
 The datasets consist of the input data, the output data, as well as the models used to accelerate computing processes.
-Datasets that consist of multiple shapefile layers are packaged as gpkg file.
+Datasets that consist of multiple shapefile layers were packaged as gpkg file.

 The codification of layer files is displayed as **"name of geopackage"**: ["codification of layers"]